When you’re saving up for a house deposit, every little tactic can help. Here are some ways to save smarter so you can buy your first home sooner.

 You could consider an ANZ savings account to help you set and reach your goals.
 If you already have an ANZ savings account, you can use the ANZ App to help you set and track goals, including saving for a home.

 It may sound incredibly boring but the key to saving is having a budget.
 You need to know how much you’re spending to work out how much you can realistically save without compromising your lifestyle too much.
 You can use our expenses calculator to help get a better understanding of your spending.

 The ANZ Budget Planner could help you create a budget, and assist in taking control of your spending and reaching your savings goals.
 If you find yourself falling short of how much you need to save each month to reach your savings goal, you may need to examine your budget more closely and look for potential ways to save.

 Think about what you’re prepared to give up and what changes you can make to your spending habits.
 Some changes could make a much bigger difference than others.
 Here are some tips that could help you spend less and save more:

 - move back in with your parents, house share with friends or rent a cheaper place

 - pick up a casual job on top of your current work

-- make the most of what you’ve got and don’t shop for as many new things
+- make the most of what you’ve got and buy second-hand if you really need something

 - go on a road trip instead of flying interstate or overseas for a holiday